-UBIT (Unrelated Business Income Tax) is a tax imposed on the unrelated business income generated by tax-exempt organizations.
+- UBIT (Unrelated Business Income Tax)is the actual tax that is owed based on the income received within the tax-exempt account or entity.
+It is the tax imposed on the unrelated business income generated by tax-exempt organizations.

 A nonprofit, tax-exempt organization is not taxed on income that comes from an activity that is substantially related to the charitable, educational, or other purpose that is the basis for the organization’s tax-exemption.
 Such income is exempt even if the activity is a trade or business.